quidphp/core/README.md

     - [ClassUpload](src/Service/ClassUpload.php) - Class that provides methods to use verot/class.upload.php for resizing images
     - [Composer](src/Service/Composer.php) - Class that grants some methods related to the composer autoloader
     - [JShrink](src/Service/JShrink.php) - Class that provides methods to use tedivm/jshrink for minifying JavaScript
-    - [Ldap](src/Service/Ldap.php) - Class that grants some methods to connect to an ldap server
     - [PhpMailer](src/Service/PhpMailer.php) - Class that provides methods to use phpmailer/phpmailer in order to send emails
     - [PhpPreload](src/Service/PhpPreload.php) - Class used for concatenating a bunch of php files within a single one, for use as preloading
     - [ScssPhp](src/Service/ScssPhp.php) - Class that grants methods to use scssphp/scssphp for compiling scss files